QuiltMC/quilt-mappings/CONVENTIONS.md

 Always suffix packet names with `S2CPacket` (server to client) or `C2SPacket` (client to server).

 Packet names should be in the form of `NounVerbed`: `ResourcePackSentS2CPacket`, `BlockUpdatedS2CPacket`, `PlayerMovedC2SPacket`, etc.
+In some cases, the suffix `WithX` can come after the verb.
+This is to prevent situations where an awkward `And` must be inserted, such as `PlayerAndEntityInteractedC2SPacket`, over `PlayerInteractedWithEntityC2SPacket`.

 ## Javadocs